California Adoption Laws

 If you’re a pursuing adoption in California, the adoption process can be intimidating at first.
 There's a lot of moving parts and you may not know where to start.

 Before diving into adoption, you should familiarize yourself with your state's adoption laws.
 Your adoption specialist and adoption attorney can help with this.
 To get more information about California adoption laws, reach out to an adoption specialist today.

 In order for you to better understand what will happen to your family as you attempt to grow, we’ve compiled a list of adoption laws in California to be familiar with.

-However, please note that this article is not intended as legal advice.
-Consult an attorney if you have immediate legal concerns about your adoption, or call 1-800-ADOPTION to learn more about your state’s adoption laws and requirements.
+Please note that this article is not intended as legal advice.
+Always consult an attorney if you have immediate legal concerns about your adoption in California.

 California adoption laws set forth a few stipulations for who can adopt in the Golden State.
 Adoptive parents must:

 Be at least 10 years older than the child they adopt, although in a few circumstances exceptions may be made

 Have no felonies involving the abuse or assault of a child or domestic violence on your criminal record

 It’s worth noting that California has no marriage requirement for adoption.